atao60/minimal-ts-web-client-server/README.md

 ## 🎹 Some explanation

 As long as an html page doesn't need to download anything after its initial loading, there is no need to work with a server.
-But with hot reloading, it's needed.
+But with hot reloading, it's required.

 All the source are under folder `src` and the generated ones put under `public`.
 Even if no build manager is used, some tasks must be done:
 - delete the folder `public`,